 4. Invest in Tax-Advantaged Accounts

 One of our favorite wealth building tips is to use a tax-advantaged account to invest in.
-The government encourages you to minimize how much you pay in taxes simply by opening a 401(k) or Roth IRA.
+The government encourages you to minimize how much you pay in taxes simply by opening an IRA or 401(k).
 Both accounts can benefit you greatly and are worth the consideration.

 When you have a 401(k) at work, it prevents you from paying taxes all year on any of the money you contribute.
 Your overall taxes get lowered for the year, which means that for every dollar you add to your account, your annual income tax bill goes down as well.
 That’s extra money for you to put into your pocket.